YngA/gitskills/README.md

 # gitskills
-Creating a bew branch is quick.
+Creating a bew branch is quick & simple.